How to Build a Glossary from Domain Class Model?

 Add label

-16. In the Add Label window, click New Label... at bottom left.
+16. In the Add Label window, click New Label... at the bottom left.
 In the popup window, enter the name of the label: Human.
 Select a color you like and click OK to confirm.

 New label